 How do you know?

 When reading a post like this it can be easy to ask why the author feels the need to address it or if they know what they’re talking about.
-I can assure you that I have been exposed to a great deal of toxic family.
-I think when it comes to being dealt a family hand, I was given a toxic full house.
+I have been exposed to a great deal of toxic family.
+If my family were a deck of cards, I was given a toxic full house.
 For the last sixteen years since I got pregnant with my daughter I’ve had to navigate some incredibly toxic relationships.
-Here are a few of the big things we learned.
+This is some of what I learned.

 - You can’t reason with a narcissist. – There is a family member who is an extreme narcissist. this family member has repeatedly violated boundaries, hurt me, and more importantly, hurt my children.
 Letting her be around myself and my children has caused damage that we are still in therapy for.
 If you are dealing with a narcissist please know that silence may be your best tool after ending the relationship.
 A narcissist can only control you if you give them the ability to engage with you.